New scholarship in honour of transgender woman for people 'pushed to the margins'

 "I'm going to meet a guy and buy a house and move to suburbia," Mohamed recalled his friend saying.
 "We all laughed."

-To some, it would have otherwise been mundane.
+To most, it would have seemed ordinary.
 But for Dalmar, a black, Muslim, transgender woman, it was a dream that would ultimately remain unfulfilled.

 In February of 2015, Dalmar was found dead at the age of 26 in a home in Toronto's Danforth Village.
 Three years later, the details of her death remain mired in the shadows.